 CREATE SPFILE statement.

-Oracle Database utilities and products running in the native BS2000 environment use the Oracle Database environment definition file, which is referenced as
+Oracle Database utilities and products running in the native BS2000 environment use the Oracle Database environment definition file,

 ORAENV.
 This file contains the Oracle Database environment variables, which are used to describe the operating environment for each Oracle Database task.
-The database administrator also uses the
+The database administrator uses the

 ORAENV file to define BS2000-specific parameters necessary for database configuration.